src-d/blog/content/post/100-awesome-women-in-the-open-source-community-you-should-know.md

 <link rel="stylesheet" type="text/css" href="/post/100-awesome-women-in-the-open-source-community-you-should-know/post-style.css">

-To give you a bit of background, at source{d} we analyse every Github repository and run our own version of `git diff` ([go-git](http://github.com/src-d/go-git)) across 900 million commits.
+To give you a bit of background, at source{d} we analyse every GitHub repository and run our own version of `git diff` ([go-git](http://github.com/src-d/go-git)) across 900 million commits.
 This gives us unique insight into the code published by over 6 million developers.
-It's important to note that this post is only based on Github repositories, over time we hope to expand to all Git projects hosted on the web.
+It's important to note that this post is only based on GitHub repositories, over time we hope to expand to all Git projects hosted on the web.

 There have been a lot of posts about gender in the development community, we